Fixed (film): Voice cast

+Additional voices by Frank Welker, Jon Bailey, Eric Bauza, Gregg Berger, Grey DeLisle, Libby Thomas Dickey, Todd Haberkorn, Brian Hull, Josh Keaton, Craig Kellman, Kat Khavari, Lex Lang, Aaron LaPlante, Mona Marshall, Vanessa Marshall, Julie Nathanson, Ben Pronsky, Lashana Rodriguez, Michelle Ruff, Melissa Sturm, Genndy Tartakovsky, Fred Tatasciore, Frank Todaro, Amanda Troop, Kari Wahlgren, Scott Whyte, Debra Wilson, and Michael-Leon Wooley.

 Production

 Development and writing

 Director and writer Genndy Tartakovsky in 2012.

 According to Genndy Tartakovsky, the film was first conceived in 2009, as an animal road-trip film under the title Buds, with Tartakovsky wanting to capture the dynamic of his friend group.
 The film originally consisted of different types of animals, but after an executive suggested that it needed a stronger hook, Tartakovsky asked "What if one of them is a dog and he realizes he's going to get neutered in the morning?".
 The film was later titled The Shift before finally becoming Fixed.

 On July 25, 2018, Deadline Hollywood reported that Tartakovsky was set to write and direct the film, with Michelle Murdocca producing it.
 Sony Pictures Animation was set to produce it, marking the studio's first R-rated film.
 Tartakovsky previously worked on the Hotel Transylvania films for the studio.
-More details were revealed about the film in June 2019 at the Annecy International Animation Film Festival; Tartakovsky stated, "it's really funny and heartwarming, it's not all about balls, we're trying to make it a character comedy."
+More details were revealed about the film in June 2019 at the Annecy International Animation Film Festival; Tartakovsky stated, "it's really funny and heartwarming, it's not all about balls, we're trying to make it a character comedy".
 In July 2022, he stated that despite being a Sony Pictures Animation production, the film would be released through New Line Cinema.
 He reaffirmed the film's focus on character-based comedy in December 2022, saying that it is what makes the film "much more unique and stand out".
 In June 2023, Tartakovsky stated that the "camaraderie" between the characters was inspired by Judd Apatow films like The 40-Year-Old Virgin (2005) and Knocked Up (2007).

-Speaking about the film with Polygon in 2025, Tartakovsky described Bull having "kind of a false sense of security about his balls, like Samson and his hair," with his friends having been neutered and "just normal".
+Speaking about the film with Polygon in 2025, Tartakovsky described Bull having "kind of a false sense of security about his balls, like Samson and his hair", with his friends having been neutered and "just normal".

 Casting

-Aaron LaPlante, who previously starred in Tartakovsky's Primal and Unicorn: Warriors Eternal, was revealed to have a role in the film in September 2022.
+Aaron LaPlante, who previously starred in Tartakovsky's Primal tv series, was revealed to have a role in the film in September 2022.
 On June 13, 2023, Adam DeVine, Idris Elba, Kathryn Hahn, Fred Armisen, Bobby Moynihan, Beck Bennett, River Gallo, and Michelle Buteau, were announced to star in the film at the Annecy International Animated Film Festival.
 When Hahn came onto the film, according to Murdocca, she did not want to be "the sweet girl in the background who doesn't have any depth to her", aiming for her character to be raunchier.